ahmedmonged/Rental-store-analysis-using-MySQL/README.md

-# Rental store analysis using MySQL
+# DVD Rental store analysis using MySQL
 Written queries to perform analysis and extract information from a rental store database by using MySQL

 ### 1- Database and Setup